DelphiWorlds/Playground/Demos/Location/ReadMe.md

 # Location Demo

+**NOTE: THIS DEMO HAS BEEN ABANDONED** in preference to the [Android Background Location demo](https://github.com/DelphiWorlds/Playground/tree/main/Demos/AndroidBackgroundLocation), so please refer to that.

 ## Purpose

 To replace the existing Cross-Platform Location Demo in Kastri, subsituting a standard Service with a JobIntentService (even though this is deprecated)